abelcarreras/abelcarreras.github.io/html/_sources/compilation_qchem.rst.txt

 	fi

-Note: The RAM memory by default is to low to compile Q-Chem, at least 16GB should be explicity reserved!!
+Note: The amount of RAM memory by default in ATLAS queue system is insufficient to compile Q-Chem, at least 16GB should be explicitly specified!!

 Example script
 --------------